Using behaviour change theories in consultations

 We know that some health professionals are not confident discussing nutrition during usual care for patients.
 We are exploring whether a health professionals’ personal diet influences their confidence in nutrition and ways we can better equip all health professionals with adequate nutrition knowledge, attitudes and skills.

-Understanding Australian primary care dietetic practice and outcomes
+Understanding Australian primary care dietetic practice

 Australia has limited understanding of how dietitians operate in primary care, including who they see, for which conditions and the impact of receiving dietetic care.
 We are turning that around with the ALICE study, developing the AustraLIan primary Care diEtetic database.